Skip to main content

 Development History

 Nationwide Realty Investors and the City of Grandview Heights announced the redevelopment plans for the former Big Bear site in 2007.
 The first phase of Grandview Yard opened just three years after that announcement.
-To date, Nationwide Realty Investors has invested +$475 Million in Grandview Yard.
-By the time the development is complete, total investment in the Grandview Yard project will exceed $700 Million.
+The once blighted industrial district is now a thriving mixed-use neighborhood located just minutes from downtown Columbus, Ohio State and the Arena District.
+To date, more than $172 million has been invested in public infrastructure, with $180 million anticipated at full completion.
+By the time the development is complete, total investment in the Grandview Yard project will exceed $1 billion.

-• Three acres of greenspace including the 1.5-acre Ray E. DeGraw Park
+• Three acres of greenspace including 1.5-acre Ray E. DeGraw Park.

-• Hyatt Place Columbus/OSU features 126 guest rooms and 2,000 SF of meeting space
+• Two hotels with more than 250 guest rooms and 8,000 SF of meeting space combined.

-• The Grand Event Center opened in 2016 as a premier event venue servicing Grandview Heights and Greater Columbus
+• The Grand Event Center is Grandview Heights’ premier event venue servicing Grandview Heights and Greater Columbus.